oh4kpn/esphome-dallas-hub/README.md

   No heavy Home Assistant entities stored in ESP memory.

 - **Accurate UTC timestamps**
-  Every measurement includes a `measured_at` field (ISO 8601 UTC), generated at measurement time.
+  Each measurement includes `measured_at` (ISO 8601 UTC) generated at measurement time.

 - **SNTP synchronization status**
-  Events include a `time_synced` flag to verify clock reliability.
+  Events include a `time_synced` flag to validate clock reliability.

 - **Decimal precision control**
   Values are rounded to two decimals (`%.2f`) at the source.

 - **Modular & scalable design**
-  Uses ESPHome `script` and `substitutions`, making it easy to add more sensors.
+  Uses ESPHome `script` and `substitutions` for easy expansion.

 ---